merkizz/git-tag/README.md

 # Git Tag

-`create-tag` is an advanced tool for creating and managing Git tags with smart version management features.
+`git-tag` is an advanced tool for creating and managing Git tags with smart version management features.

 ## Features